Tag Archive for: Austin Half Marathon

 Photo booths

-There will be several fun photo opportunities set up throughout the expo including our GIF photo booth, a larger than life-size version of this year’s finisher medal, course maps, and more.
+There will be several fun photo opportunities set up throughout the expo including our GIF photo booth, a larger than life-size version of Blaze, course maps, and more.
 Visit them all!

 A 3M Half Marathon Ambassador takes a photo of two runners and the oversized 2019 3M Half Marathon medal at the 2019 3M Half Marathon expo.
 Take your photo with a giant 2020 3M Half Marathon medal, one of the many 2020 expo highlights.